 William Whiteley – A cut above

 Established in 1760, the Sheffield firm of William Whiteley has been producing scissors and shears for 258 years.
 It is a family business esteemed for its high standards of workmanship, using traditional methods combined with modern practices.
-They supply the special scissors we use when working with Kevlar – a material employed extensively in the construction of Quicksilver's outer hull structure.
+Whiteley's supply the special scissors we use when working with Kevlar – a material employed extensively in the construction of Quicksilver's outer hull structure.

 Tradition plays a key part in the way Whiteley's go about making things, as you might expect from a firm whose brands include the renowned Wilkinson name.
 The best, oldest-established, Savile Row tailors invariably use scissors made by the Sheffield concern.
-Yet the thoroughly modern composite-materials industry has caught on to the quality of Whiteley's scissors for tailoring Kevlar and carbonfibre, both well-known for their demanding requirements.
+Yet the thoroughly modern composite-materials industry caught on to the quality of Whiteley's scissors for tailoring Kevlar and carbonfibre – both well-known for their demanding requirements.
 Indeed, Whiteley's is in a technical partnership with the McLaren F1 team.

-Pictured here are the scissors we use: the 3700K-10R model, in high demand from customers around the world.
+Pictured here are the scissors we use.
+The 3700K-10R model, in high demand from customers around the world.
 They have ten-inch blades and are from Whiteley's Advanced Composites range.